Fast Gradient Methods for Uniformly Convex and Weakly Smooth Problems: Acceleration for strongly convex problems

 The solution of the above equation with respect to $n$ is given by

 where the inequality is due to an elementary inequality~\cite{Love:1980}

 This completes the proof. \end{proof}

-As stated above, the iteration complexity of \cref{Alg:strong0} is $O ( \epsilon^{- \frac{2-q}{3q-2}} \log \epsilon^{-1})$, which is optimal under \cref{Ass:smooth,Ass:strong} up to a logarithmic factor~\cite{NN:1985}; we mention that a similar result was presented in~\cite{DGN:2013} before.
-Another interesting point is the convergence behavior of the energy error $F(x_n) - F(x^*)$. \Cref{error_strong0,A_n_bound_strong0} implies that the energy error of \cref{Alg:strong0} decreases linearly until it stagnates at a particular value~\cite{Park:2021}.
-It is depicted in \cref{Fig:strong0} that as $\epsilon$ becomes smaller, the linear convergence rate becomes slower and the stagnation point becomes lower; see \cref{Sec:Numerical} for details on the numerical experiments.
+As stated above, the iteration complexity of Algorithm~\ref{Alg:strong0} is $O ( \epsilon^{- \frac{2-q}{3q-2}} \log \epsilon^{-1})$, which is optimal under Assumptions~\ref{Ass:smooth} and~\ref{Ass:strong} up to a logarithmic factor~\cite{NN:1985}; we mention that a similar result was presented in~\cite{DGN:2013} before.
+Another interesting point is the convergence behavior of the energy error $F(x_n) - F(x^*)$.
+Equations~\ref{error_strong0} and~\ref{A_n_bound_strong0} implies that the energy error of Algorithm~\ref{Alg:strong0} decreases linearly until it stagnates at a particular value~\cite{Park:2021}.
+It is depicted in Figure~\ref{Fig:strong0} that as $\epsilon$ becomes smaller, the linear convergence rate becomes slower and the stagnation point becomes lower; see Section~\ref{Sec:Numerical} for details on the numerical experiments.
 This motivates us to come up with an idea of choosing the tolerance $\epsilon$ ``adaptively.''
-When the energy error is large, it seems good to set large $\epsilon$ so as to result fast decay of the energy error.
+On the one hand, when the energy error is large, it seems good to set large $\epsilon$ so as to result fast decay of the energy error.
 On the other hand, we have to choose small $\epsilon$ when the energy error is small to prevent stagnation of the energy.
-In order to realize such an idea, we first present a generalized framework for \cref{Alg:strong0} that allows variable tolerance for each iteration; see \cref{Alg:strong}.
+In order to realize such an idea, we first present a generalized framework for Algorithm~\ref{Alg:strong0} that allows variable tolerance for each iteration; see Algorithm~\ref{Alg:strong}.